chiefGui/ue-from-source/README.md

 ### Distributing your fresh Installed Build

 Now that you have your Installed Build, you can distribute it out and about.
-And there's nothing magical here, really.
+And there's nothing special here, really.
 You just zip the `LocalBuilds/Engine` folder and you should be good to go.

 ## Troubleshooting

 1. [Make sure you went through the Building from Source section](#building-from-source).
 2. [Make sure you went through the Troubleshooting from the Building from Source section](#troubleshooting).
 3. It's very possible that it will cost you a lot of time until an error from the InstallBuild script pops up.
 One way to mitigate that is by forcing an expected error to happen.
 For example, if you're building for `Win64`, you can force the script to fail by changing the `-target` parameter to `-target="Make Installed Build Mac"`.
-This way, you'll know if the script is working or not much quicker than waiting for the whole process to finish.
+This way, you're going to know if the script is working or not much quicker than waiting for the whole process to finish.

 # General references